PatrickG07/Battleships/README.md

 # Battleships
 The Game Battleships

-The basics for one player is nearly finish
+The basics for one player is finished

-The Server for local Gaming has not started jet
+The Server for local Gaming has been started on